abnermtj/tp/docs/DeveloperGuide.md

 * `Command`: An encapsulation of data and methods to execute each command
 * `Storage`: Reads and Writes data between CheatLogs and the system.

-The UML diagram below illustrates an extensive version of the various classes present in CheatLogs as well as their interactions with each other.
+For a more an extensive version of the various classes present in CheatLogs as well as their interactions with each other, you can refer to the diagram below.

 ![Architecture-2113](https://i.ibb.co/jgGzmMw/Architecture-2113.png)

 Image 2: In-Depth Architecture of CheatLogs

-For each component, it can be further split into different subclasses which have a unique responsibility.
+Notice that for each component, it can be further split into different subclasses which have a unique responsibility.
 They will be further elaborated upon in the next section.
 <a id="components"></a>
 ## 4.2.
 Components<font size="5"> [:arrow_up_small:](#table-of-contents)</font>